-In this paper, we attempt to seek for the interrelationship between continuous domains and closure spaces.
+In this paper, we seek to understand the interrelationship between continuous domains and closure spaces.
 It is worth mentioning that there are already some systematic investigations of the relationship between algebraic domains and closure spaces.
 The material on algebraic lattices is classical: it is studied, particularly, in~\cite{davey02, johnstone82}.
-Larsen and Winskel~\cite{larsen84} obtained a categorical representation of algebraic bounded complete domains based on closure spaces.
-Zhang et al. ~\cite{hitzler06, zhang06} provided a characterization of algebraic lattices in term of formal concept analysis, an alternative form of closure space.
+And in~\cite{davey02}, a representation of algebraic bounded-complete domains based on closure spaces was also discussed.
+Zhang et al. ~\cite{hitzler06, zhang06} provided a characterization of algebraic lattices in terms of formal concept analysis, an alternative form of closure space.
 Guo and Li~\cite{guo15} presented a notion of $\mathbb{F}$-augmented closure spaces by adding a structure into a closure space, which realizes its links to algebraic domains.
 However, all these formalisms only discuss the subclasses of algebraic domains, and the intimate relationship between the category of continuous domains with Scott-continuous functions and closure spaces was not explicated until the current paper.
 From a categorical viewpoint, the category of algebraic domains with Scott continuous functions is a full subcategory of that of continuous domains.
-There is only one step away from algebraic domains to continuous domains.
+There is only one step from algebraic domains to continuous domains.
 Then to obtain a representation of continuous domains, it should take more objects into account.